finos/FDC3/docs/api/ref/Errors.md

 title: Errors
 ---

-Some FDC3 API operations return promises that can result in errors.
+FDC3 API operations may sometimes result in an error, which must be returned to the caller.
+Errors should be returned by rejecting the promise returned by the API with a JavaScript `Error` object (or equivalent for the language of the implementation).
+The `Error` Object's message should be chosen from the appropriate Error enumeration below.

 ## `ChannelError`